 No further intake

-The Master of Business Administration (Education) is a 54-unit program which is part of the Graduate Program in Business Administration offered by the Flinders Business School within the Faculty of Social and Behavioural Sciences.
+The Master of Business Administration (Education) is a 54-unit program which is part of the Graduate Program in Business Administration offered by the College of Business, Government and Law.

 This specialisation articulates with the 18-unit Graduate Certificate in Business Administration and the 36-unit Graduate Diploma in Business Administration (Education) specialisation, and the sequentially developed topics allow progression through the three awards.